Skip to main menu Skip to main content Skip to footer

 2020 Edition

 Best Practices in STI/HIV and Pregnancy Prevention is designed to meet the sexual health education standards for youth ages 13-18, both in and out of formal education settings.
-The goal of the curriculum is to provide young people with a foundation of knowledge and skills to make decisions for their sexual health and overall well-being in achieving healthy futures.
-The curriculum contents include:
+The goal of the curriculum is to provide young people with a foundation of knowledge and skills for decision making about their sexual health and overall well-being.

-• lessons on goal setting, affirmative consent, sexual decision making, pregnancy and STI/HIV prevention, accessing services and healthy relationships.
+• lessons on goal setting, affirmative consent, sexual decision making, pregnancy and STI/HIV prevention, accessing services and healthy relationships,

-• activities that are inclusive of youth regardless of their sexual orientation or gender identity.
+• activities that are inclusive of youth regardless of their sexual orientation or gender identity,

-• a student-centered, interactive approach designed to meet a range of learning styles.
+• a student-centered, interactive approach designed to meet a range of learning styles,

 • lesson objectives that are aligned with Maine’s Health Education standards.